 cloudflared tunnel create <NAME> command creates a tunnel and assigns it a name.
 Once named, a tunnel is a persistent pathway within which you can stop and start as many as needed, adding stability and ease of use to your tunnel experience.
 Tunnel names do not need to be hostnames; for example, you can assign your tunnel a name that represents your application/network, a particular server, or the cloud environment where it runs.
-A human-readable identifier lets you easily reference a tunnel whenever you need.
+Just choose any identifier that lets you easily reference a tunnel whenever you need.

 Users can create and configure a tunnel once and run it as multiple different

 cloudflared processes.
-These processes are known as connectors.
+These processes are known as connectors, or replicas.
 DNS records and Cloudflare Load Balancers can still point to the tunnel and its UUID, while that tunnel sends traffic to the multiple instances of cloudflared that run through it.
 Using multiple connectors provides tunnels with high availability, scalability, and elasticity.

 This is a